New York Derailment Attorneys

 Railroad companies and track owners are responsible for taking whatever safety precautions are necessary to prevent train derailment accidents.
 These incidents can be highly destructive and even deadly, potentially harming railroad workers as well as train passengers and others nearby.
 However, workers injured as a result of their companies’ carelessness or lack of proper safety measures may be eligible to sue for full compensation through the Federal Employers Liability Act (FELA).

 If you or someone you love has been injured because of a derailed train, there may be legal options available to you so that you can take action against the railroad company at fault.
-To discuss how we can help you prepare your claim, contact the dedicated railroad accident lawyers of Hach & Rose, LLP, today by calling (212) 779-0057.
+To discuss how we can help you prepare your claim, contact the dedicated New York railroad accident lawyers of Hach & Rose, LLP, today by calling (212) 779-0057.

 Negligence and Derailment Accidents